 Take supernatant and add 700 µl of chloroform: isoamyl alcohol (24:1) (672µl Chloroform: 28µl Isoamyl alcohol), mix well and centrifuge at 12000 rpm for 1 min.

-Take supernatant and add a double volume of chilled ethanol or add 1/10 vol. of sodium acetate and the equal volume of isopropanol (chilled).
+Take supernatant and add a double volume of chilled ethanol or add 1/10 vol. of sodium acetate and an equal volume of isopropanol (chilled).

 Mix well by inverting until DNA precipitate appears.

 Centrifuge at 12000rpm, remove the supernatant and wash DNA with 70% ethanol.
-Minimum 2 and maximum 5 wash should be given to DNA so that we can get pure DNA.
+Minimum 2 and maximum 5 washes should be given to DNA so that we can get pure DNA.

-After final wash discard the alcohol and dry the pellet overnight or in the hot air oven for 15min 50°C.
+After the final wash discards the alcohol and dries the pellet overnight or in the hot air oven for 15 min at 50°C.

-Add 100 to 500 µl of dd/w or in TE buffer depends upon the quantity of pellet.
-Now transfer the Eppendorf tube in the water bath at 65 to 70°C temperature for 30 min or until DNA dissolve.
+Add 100 to 500 µl of dd/w or TE buffer depending upon the quantity of pellet.
+Now transfer the Eppendorf tube to the water bath at 65 to 70°C temperature for 30 min or until DNA dissolves.